LightningCreations/lclib/doc/PolymorphicWrapper.md

 If the dynamic type of the owned object is `U`, then returns `*static_cast<U*>(dynamic_cast<void*>(v))`.

 Otherwise, if the dynamic type of the owned object is `D`, `U` is a public, unambiguous, base-class of `D`, then returns `*dynamic_cast<U*>(static_cast<D*>(dynamic_cast<void*>(v)))`.
+If `U` is a protected, private, or ambigous base class of `D`, then the behavior is undefined.

 Otherwise, an exception of a type which matches a handler of type `std::bad_cast` is thrown.